 It’s midwinter in Indiana at the time of this writing, and I’m thinking about light.
 It’s scarce ’round these parts right now.
 The internet says we get 186 sunny days per year in Indianapolis, below the US average of 205.
 (I probably shouldn’t have looked that up.)
-San Juan Capistrano, CA (where we held our conference last year) gets 285.
+San Juan Capistrano, CA (where we held our 2018 conference) gets 285.
 Sarasota, FL., 251.
 Makes me wonder what my ancestors were thinking when the wagon train pulled in to Indiana and they said, “Yup, this’ll do!”

 But I have a plan to get more light in my life.
 And it doesn’t involve a plane ticket.